-- 5.137.
+- 5.138.
 From the point of view of both economics and safety, providers will wish to have systems in place which ensures the appropriate collection of loaned equipment when users no longer require it.
-In some instances, returned equipment can have an impact on an organisational or departmental budget. - 5.138.
+In some instances, returned equipment can have an impact on an organisational or departmental budget.
+Loan agreement should be checked including cost, term of contract, consumables, spare parts, services/ maintenance/ test, faulty items, end-life and so on. - 5.139.
 Providing recipients of equipment with details of how to return equipment would be useful, giving contact details from the organisation and what action they should take should the equipment be returned, for example, any decontamination requirements.